News

 Aditya Ighe

-Punjab Kings pacer Vijaykumar Vyshak makes a strong comeback, producing a peach of a delivery to dismiss Kolkata Knight Riders (KKR) player Angkrish Raghuvanshi after the batter smashed him for a couple of boundaries in an over during the Vijay Hazare Trophy 2025-26 quarterfinal clash between Mumbai and Karnataka at the BCCI’s Centre of Excellence Ground 2 on Monday, January 12.
+Punjab Kings pacer Vijaykumar Vyshak makes a strong comeback, producing a peach of a delivery to dismiss Kolkata Knight Riders (KKR) player Angkrish Raghuvanshi.
+The batter smashed him for a couple of boundaries in an over during the Mumbai vs Karnataka Vijay Hazare Trophy 2025-26 quarter-final at the BCCI’s Centre of Excellence Ground 2 on January 12.

 Vijaykumar Vyshak Ripper Uproots Angkrish Raghuvanshi in Vijay Hazare Trophy 2025-26